 A resource guide for vitamins and supplements.
 Includes FDA regulations and announcements, a question and answer section, and links to other sources.

 - What Makes a Healthy Diet?

-See the ranking of best diets for eating healthy from U.S. News, Nov 1, 2011.
-You can check the nutritional completeness and safety of 20 popular diets, from Atkins to Jenny Craig to Weight Watchers, in detailed profiles of each one.
+Rather than a specific diet, we recommend following a healthy way of eating as a lifestyle.
+However, "diets" in general remain very popular, and some are better than others.
+See the ranking of best diets for eating healthy from U.S. News in 2015.
+You can check the nutritional completeness and safety of many popular diets, from Atkins to Jenny Craig to Weight Watchers, in detailed profiles of each one.

 - American Heart Association's

 Go Red BetterU!

 This is a free 12-week physical activity program geared towards women.
 Learn smart strategies and gain new information on improving and maintaining your health, along with the encouragement and advice of online coaches.
 Each week will focus on a different area to follow for a complete heart makeover.
 The site also contains tools to help you improve your eating habits by making better nutritional food choices.